 We also stopped by Iron’s Cemetery, which is hidden from view along US 40 west of Plainfield.
 Check out that delicious bokeh.

-I’m really going to miss E100G; I love the color it returns.
-I really need to buy more while stock is still available.
+I really miss E100G; I love the color it returns.
 My back yard is an embarrassing wreck, but E100G makes it look good.

-To see the rest of the photos I took with my Yashica-D, check out my gallery.
+To see the rest of the photos I took with my two Yashica-Ds, check out my gallery.